-The Smoking in Public Places law prohibits smoking in all public places and places of employment as well as within 25 feet of entrances, exits, windows that open, and ventilation intakes that serve an enclosed area where smoking is prohibited.
+The Smoking in Public Places law prohibits smoking in all public places and places of employment and within 25 feet of entrances, exits, windows that open, and ventilation intakes that serve an enclosed area where smoking is prohibited.

 In compliance with the law, smoking on campus is limited to areas that are minimally 25 feet from buildings, including all academic and administrative buildings, residence halls, Union Avenue houses, and all other campus houses.
 Smoking also is prohibited in university vehicles.
 All campus community members and guests are required to comply with the law on campus.

-Smokers also should consider the extent to which their smoking location might intersect with the travel paths of other members of the college community.
+Smokers should also consider the extent to which their smoking location might intersect with other members of the college community's travel paths.
 All campus community members are encouraged to inform smokers about the law and college policy if they observe violations.

 Origination Date: 6/1995